Monday, November 14, 2022

 Some rides have really low temperatures, so if other rides are closed, you might want to turn your attention to these rides.
 Blazing Fury is a good choice.
 The Waltzing Swinger and the Black Bear Trail ride can operate until 23 degrees.
 Drop Line can go all the way down to 5 degrees!

-There are several rides not listed, like the Scrambler, Dolly's Demolition Derby Bumper Cars, Busy Bees, Dizzy Disk, Piggy Parade, Lucky Ducky, Mad Mockingbird, Rockin Roadway, Village Carousel and Dollywood Express.
-The commonality here is that these rides operate with motors, so no worries about issues with freezing temps.
+There are several rides not listed, like the Scrambler, Dolly's Demolition Derby Bumper Cars, Busy Bees, Piggy Parade, Lucky Ducky, Mad Mockingbird, Rockin Roadway, Village Carousel and Dollywood Express.
+The commonality here is that these rides operate with motors and no hydraulics, so no worries about issues with freezing temps.

 It's now become a bit more common to see parks operate a longer season.
 Growing up, my home park Opryland closed up from October to April and Dollywood did too until they started their Christmas season in 1990 or 1991 - which became a game-changer for them and the surrounding area.
 Two Cedar Fair parks that operated in that same manner recently announced year-round operations (I have a blog post about that here), so it's becoming a bit more common to see parks operate in colder weather.
 Of course, Florida rarely shuts down for cold temps, so it's a non-issue for the most part there...same for southern California.